AC Milan news: Marco Giampaolo announced as head coach until 2021 | Goal.com

 Antonio Conte joined Inter last month after spending a year out of the game following his departure from Chelsea, and Maurizio Sarri left the west London club to join Juventus.

-With new men at the helm of both Milan-based clubs, they will be looking to improve on their fourth and fith-placed finished last season.
+With new men at the helm of both Milan-based clubs, they will be looking to improve on their fourth and fifth-placed finishes last season.